Pfizer to deliver 1 million vaccine doses in July

 New Zealand had so far vaccinated more people than Australia per capita, Ardern said.
 Over a quarter of a million people were now fully vaccinated.

-Last Wednesday at the last vaccine rollout update, Director-General of Health Dr Ashley Bloomfield said there were about 260,000 doses in stock, and weekly deliveries for the rest of June were expected to be around 50,000.
+Last Wednesday, at the last vaccine rollout update, director-general of health Ashley Bloomfield said there were about 260,000 doses in stock, and weekly deliveries for the rest of June were expected to be around 50,000.

 At the current rate of about 20,000 vaccines being administered a day, stocks will be low - or almost all gone - by the end of the month.